zefrios/SQL/Black Sabbath EDA/README.md

 df_spotify_tracks.to_sql(name='spotify_track_info', con=engine, if_exists='replace', index=False)
 print("Data stored in the 'spotify_track_info' table.")
 ```
-With this the Python part of the project is concluded and we can proceed to querying the data from SQL to answer some business questions.
+With this, the Python part of the project is concluded and we can proceed to querying the data from SQL to answer some business questions.
 ***

 # 2. SQL Queries